Posts Tagged ‘McLaren M10B Chev’

 hamilton lola 79

-Hamilton returned to F5000 in 1978, that campaign ended in near tragedy at Sandown when he crashed his ex-Team VDS Warwick Brown Lola T430 Chev at the high speed Dunlop Bridge, the car was destroyed, carved in half, Alan lucky to survive, he became a diabetic as a consequence and has been unable to hold a full licence since.
+Hamilton returned to F5000 in 1978, that campaign ended in near tragedy at Sandown when he crashed his ex-Team VDS Warwick Brown Lola T430 Chev at the high speed Dunlop Bridge, the car was destroyed, carved in half, Alan was lucky to survive, and became a diabetic as a consequence and has been unable to hold a full licence since.

-Not that it stopped him winning two Australian Hillclimb Championships in 1981 at Ararat and 1989 at Gippsland Park, both in Victoria in Porsche Spl and Lola T8750 Buick respectively.
-He was lucky to survive the Sandown accident and was a significant patron to other drivers, notably Costanzo post prang.
+Not that it stopped him winning two Australian Hillclimb Championships in 1981 at Ararat and 1989 at Gippsland Park, both in Victoria, in Porsche Spl and Lola T8750 Buick respectively.
+He was lucky to survive the Sandown accident and was a significant patron to other drivers, notably Costanzo post-prang.

-In 1972 Hamilton continued to campaign the 906, John Harvey won the title again in the Bob Jane McLaren M6 Repco with Hamilton second in the title, 20 points adrift of Harvey with seconds at Phillip Island, Adelaide International, Warwick Farm and Surfers Paradise.
+In 1972 Hamilton continued to campaign the 906, John Harvey won the title again in the Bob Jane McLaren M6B Repco with Hamilton second in the title, 20 points adrift of Harvey with seconds at Phillip Island, Adelaide International, Warwick Farm and Surfers Paradise.

 hammo sports sedan